Updated on February 23rd, 2023

 Fixed Percentage Fee

 This is an agreement where the legal representative will receive a fixed percentage of the client’s gains, no matter when the case is resolved.
-Generally, a plaintiff can expect to pay one-third of their award to their attorney.
+Generally, the client can expect to pay one-third of their award to their attorney.
 This fee can reach up to 50% in more complex cases.

 Sometimes, the contingency fee may be on a sliding scale, and the percentage paid to the attorney increases or decreases depending on how long the case lasts and whether the case settles before trial.
 This is also referred to as a staged contingency fee.

-The agreement may involve a partial fee where the plaintiff agrees to pay for some initial or ongoing legal services and a contingency fee when the case is resolved.
+The agreement may involve a partial fee where the client agrees to pay for some initial or ongoing legal services and a contingency fee when the case is resolved.

 CONTINGENCY FEE AGREEMENT

 1. THE PARTIES.
 This Contingency Fee Agreement (the “Agreement”) is made effective as of [MM/DD/YYYY] by and between:

 Attorney: [ATTORNEY NAME] with a mailing address of [ATTORNEY ADDRESS] (the “Attorney”), and

 Client: [CLIENT NAME] with a mailing address of [CLIENT ADDRESS] (the “Client”).

 2. LEGAL MATTER.
 The undersigned Client hereby retains the Attorney in regard to the following: [DESCRIBE LEGAL MATTER] (the “Legal Matter”).